AML and CTF Policy

 Reporting and Regulatory Cooperation

-We report suspicious activity to relevant authorities where required by law.
+Suspicious activity is reported to relevant authorities where required by law.
 Reports may relate to sanctions exposure, suspected money laundering, terrorist financing, or other criminal conduct.

-Cooperation with regulators and lawful authorities forms part of our compliance commitment.
-Information is shared only where legally required.
+Cooperation with regulators and lawful authorities forms part of the compliance commitment, and information is shared only where legally required.

 Continuous Improvement and Policy Review